ashwinreddy/blog/_notes/Public/Prisoner's Dilemma.md

 feed: hide
 ---

-Prisoner's dilemma is an influential example from game theory relating to [[Cooperation]] and betrayal.
+Prisoner's dilemma is an influential example from [[Game theory]] relating to [[Cooperation]] and betrayal.
 From Derek Parfit's "Prudence, Morality, and the Prisoner's Dilemma,"

 > You and I are questioned separately about some joint crime.
 The outcomes would be these.
 >